shw7007/Box-Embedding-Unboxed/README.md

 In KG(Knowledge Graph), representing a knowledge(entity) as a point-vector in the embedding space makes hard to answer queries over the KG.
 It lacks the ability to represent Hierarchy and Uncertainty of knowledge.

-For example, think of answering complex queries involving sets of entities(e.g., *“where did Canadian citizens with Turing Award graduate?”*) where each entities are represented as point-vector in the embedding space, It would be hard to imagine how answer point-vector of the query should be like. [(Ren et al., 2020)](https://arxiv.org/pdf/2002.05969)
+For example, think of answering complex queries involving sets of entities(e.g., *“where did Canadian citizens with Turing Award graduate?”*) where each entities are represented as point-vector in the embedding space, It is geometrically counter-intuitive to model such a set as a single point vector.
+Box Embeddings address this by mapping entities to hyper-rectangles (Boxes), where the box's volume naturally represents the set of answer entities. [(Ren et al., 2020)](https://arxiv.org/pdf/2002.05969)

 This project visualizes how model train the Hierarchy and Uncentainty of knowledge using geometric properties of Box embedding[(Vilnis et al., 2018)](https://arxiv.org/pdf/2109.04997)